 Asynchronous Modes.
 Send and Receive is accomplished independently on each channel with five to eight bits per character, plus optional even or odd parity.
 The transmitters can supply one, one-and-a-half, or two stop bits per character and can provide a break output at any time.
 The receiver break-detection logic interrupts the CPU both at the start and at the end of a received break.
-Reception is protected from spikes by a transient spike-rejection mechanism that checks the signal one-half a bit time after a Low level is detected on the receive data input (RxDA).
+Reception is protected from spikes by a transient spikerejection mechanism that checks the signal one-half a bit time after a Low level is detected on the receive data input (RxDA or RxDB pins).
 If the Low does not persist (e.g., a transient), the character assembly process does not start.

 Framing errors and overrun errors are detected and buffered together with the partial character on which they occur.
 Vectored interrupts allow fast servicing or error conditions using dedicated routines.
-Furthermore, a builtin checking process avoids the interpretation of a framing error as a new start bit: a framing error results in the addition of one-half a bit time to the point at which the search for the next start bit begins.
-The EMSCC does not require symmetric transmit and receive clock signals -- a feature allowing use of the wide variety of clock sources.
-The transmitter and receiver handle data at a rate supplied to the receive and transmit clock inputs.
-In Asynchronous modes, the SYNC pin may be programmed as an input used for functions such as monitoring a ring indicator.
+Furthermore, a built-in checking process avoids the interpretation of a framing error as a new start bit: a framing error results in the addition of one-half a bit time to the point at which the search for the next start bit begins.